||6 days ago|

 Yes!
-You can be warned about contacts in each of the countries that are included in this list: https://www.coronawarn.app/en/faq/#interoperability_countries
+You can be warned about Bluetooth encounters in each of the countries that are included in this list: https://www.coronawarn.app/en/faq/#interoperability_countries

 You can not receive test results from these countries.
-In case you are infected, however, you may call the TAN hotline to receive a code that allows you to warn others.
+In case you are infected and confirmed this through a PCR test, however, you may call the TAN hotline to receive a code that allows you to warn others.

 The official Corona-Warn-App build contains a proprietary component to interact with the Exposure Notifications API, even if microg is installed instead of Google Play Services.

 Corona Contact Tracing Germany replaces this proprietary component with a different library provided by the microg project, meaning that it is built as fully free software (in contrast to Corona-Warn-App).

 Our app also ships with the relevant components to also function as a standalone app if microg is not installed.

 Additionally, we have the following "exclusive" features, though we are always willing to contribute our improvements back to CWA:

 - Incompatibility warning card (cwa-app-android/#2481) – included from CWA 2.2 onwards